GitLeeRepo/GitInfo/GitCommandNotes.md

 # Terminology

-* Local Reposistory - the repository on your local system.
+* Local Repository - the repository on your local system.
 The .git directory.
 When you do a **git commit** the versioned files are added here.
 * Working Directory (Working Tree) - that area of the local repository where you work.
 Visible to the local operating system.
 This is where the files go when you do a **git checkout** (pulled from the .git repository directory).
 * Index (Staging Area) - Files to be committed,  Use the **git add** command to add files to the index,
-* Upstream Reposistory - the remote repository (such as GitHub).
+* Upstream Repository - the remote repository (such as GitHub).
 The default remote is called origin, which is created when you do a clone or use the **git remote add** command.
 List remotes with the **git remote -v**.

 # Important Directories

 * /etc/ - System wide (user independent files (\Program Files\git\etc on Windows).
 Use **git config --system** to interact with this file.
-* ~/.gitconfig - User wide configurations (\Users\username\.gitconfig on WIndows).
+* ~/.gitconfig - User wide configurations (\Users\username\.gitconfig on Windows).
 Use **git config --global** to interact with this file.
 * The local Repository .git/config file.

 Note the precedence for these files.
 The local takes highest precedence, then the global, and finally the system wide.